YanaSn0/Python/README.md

 ## Splits a video into video (.mp4) and audio (.m4a) files.

 python process.py split ./downloaded/YanaSn0w1_Video --debug

-## Combine Video and Audio

-## Combines video and audio files into a single:

-python process.py combine ./looped --output-dir ./combined --debug

 ## Slideshow Video from Pictures with specified delay: